 With the odd exception, Annie Proulx writes mostly using third person limited narration.
 This is the case here.

-John Truby (movie script guru) has said a lot about the advantages of a storyteller narrator, and I summarised those here.
-But Karen Lane Rood touches on that other huge advantage of the storyteller narrator, utilised masterfully by Proulx: The ability to jump around in time to provide a thematic chronology.
+Karen Lane Rood touches on one huge advantage of the storyteller narrator, utilised masterfully by Proulx: The ability to jump around in time to provide a thematic chronology.
 This is how our brains work most naturally.
 Who tells an anecdote from start to finish, in perfect chronological order?
 A few people I guess, and they’d make expert witnesses at a trial.
 But good storytellers let their minds make connections — thematic connections.
 One memory triggers another.
 These stories are better for the audience.
 But it’s deceptive to say these episodes are ‘revealed as they come to a character’s mind’ — the art of reveals and reversals is a serious writerly skill.

 More significantly than the third-person aspect, Proulx makes use of a (sort of) storyteller narrator.
 “On The Antler” is a Hatfield and McCoy sort of rivalry, with a clear, long-standing opposition.
 Though she doesn’t require many words to do it, this short story authentically spans years.
 Proulx’s narrative choice encourages the reader to identify with one man over the other.
 The narrator would have to be an unseen inhabitant of the town, whose view on newcomers aligns with that of Hawkheel.
 Since both Hawkheel and the narrator are against Bill Stong, the reader will be, too.